-Sunburn can occur anywhere on the body — from your scalp, shoulders and legs to your lips.
-That’s right, the delicate skin of your lips can be harmed by the sun’s powerful UV rays just like the rest of your skin, and you can develop an uncomfortable (albeit: painful!) sunburn in this area.
-Ahead, we spoke with Director of Pigmented Lesions and Skin Cancer at Mount Sinai, Orit Markowitz, M.D., about what sunburned lips look like, how to treat them and how to prevent them in the first place.
+Sunburns can occur anywhere on the body — from your scalp and shoulders to your legs and lips.
+That’s right, the delicate skin of your lips can be harmed by the sun’s powerful UV rays just like the rest of your skin, and you can develop an uncomfortable sunburn in this area.
+Ahead, we spoke with board-certified dermatologist Dr. Orit Markowitz about what sunburned lips look like, how to treat them and how to prevent this issue in the first place.

 Can Sunburned Lips Be Worse Than Other Sunburns?

-How Do I Know If My Lips Are Sunburned?
-Plus, How Can I Treat Them?
+How Do I Know If My Lips Are Sunburned — And How Can I Treat Them?

 “Lip sunburns tend to make the lip swell and become more sensitive, which dries them out,” says Dr. Markowitz.
 A mild sunburn will take about 48 hours to resolve, but severe sunburn causing blistering can take up to two weeks to heal.
 With deeper burns, you also have an increased risk of infection, she notes.
-If you think your burn falls into the latter category, it’s imperative that you make an appointment (either in person or virtually) with your dermatologist.
+If you think your burn falls into the latter category, it’s imperative that you make an appointment with your dermatologist.

 What Should You Avoid Doing If You Have a Lip Sunburn?